-We focused our review on epidemiology studies that examined a relationship between RFR exposure and various endpoints that include cancer or tumor formation, noncancer toxicity effects, mental health, and sleep.
-Most studies that we reviewed relied on exposure to cell phones or other devices that emit RFR without measuring RFR.
-We identified relevant RFR emissions to be in the frequency range of cell phones and Wi-Fi, or approximately between 1.6 GHz and 30 GHz.
+OHA focused its review on epidemiology studies that examined a relationship between RFR exposure and various endpoints that include cancer or tumor formation, noncancer toxicity effects, mental health, and sleep.
+Most studies reviewed relied on exposure to cell phones or other devices that emit RFR without measuring RFR.
+OHA identified relevant RFR emissions to be in the frequency range of cell phones and Wi-Fi, approximately between 1.6 GHz and 30 GHz.

-We found insufficient evidence to indicate a causal relationship between cell phone exposures and cancer endpoints.
-Although an association between long-term cell phone use and various brain cancers was found in some studies, more studies found no association between long-term use and cancers.
-Moreover, findings were not consistent among studies and some studies found an increase in tumor incidence that would be expected to surface after a longer period of exposure than reported in some studies in association with RFR.
-Further, most studies were not able to measure actual RFR for any one individual and relied on personal recollection of habits that were translated into exposure measures.
+In its review, OHA documented studies that found an association between long-term cell phone use and various cancers, although more studies found no association between long-term use and cancers.
+OHA noted a general inconsistency in findings among studies with some studies reporting an increase in tumor incidence that would be expected to surface after a longer period of exposure than reported in some studies in association with RFR.
+Moreover, most studies were not able to measure actual RFR for any one individual and relied on personal recollection of habits that were translated into exposure measures.
+Because of the aforementioned reasons, OHA determined that there is insufficient evidence to indicate a causal relationship between cell phone exposures and cancer endpoints, although more work is needed to continue exploring this association in current and future studies that account for evolving technologies and modes of use.

-We also reviewed the literature for a potential effect on noncancer endpoints and functions, such as auditory function, cognitive function, nervous system, miscarriage, reproductive system, sleep, mental health, and others.
-Like the studies that examined cancer endpoints, most noncancer studies were not able to measure actual RFR for any one individual and relied on personal recollection of habits that were translated into exposure measures.
-Moreover, many of the studies are cross-sectional looking at a slice of time rather than following people over time to look at changes.
+OHA also reviewed the literature for a potential effect on noncancer endpoints such as auditory function, cognitive function, nervous system, miscarriage, reproductive system, sleep, mental health, and others.
+Like the studies that examined cancer endpoints, most noncancer studies did not measure actual RFR for any one individual and relied on personal recollection of habits that were translated into exposure measures.
+Moreover, many of the studies are crosssectional looking at a slice of time rather than following people over time to look at changes.
 This makes it difficult to draw conclusions about the effects of RFR exposure on health.